dafny-lang/libraries/src/dafny/DafnyCore.md

 - be compilable for every supported target language by default, with exceptions being documented and for exceptional reasons

 The Dafny code for the library is written to be understandable with a minimum of inline documentation.
 It is open source and available [on github](https://github.com/dafny-lang/libraries).
-This document is meant to be tutorial and example-based.
+This document is meant to give an overall introduction.
+Also helpful are the annotated examples in the github repository [here](https://github.com/dafny-lang/libraries/tree/master/examples).

 ## Content of the Core Library